DanJ210/akamai-gn-sftp-upload-action/README.md

 the action will check `modifyTime` and upload the newer files if `forceUpload` is false. but you should restore the modified time before uploading. here is an action that can change the modified time: https://github.com/marketplace/actions/git-restore-mtime

-## Other Options

-[Crane](https://github.com/wangyucode/crane) is a simple, fast, and secure tool written in Rust for downloading and deploying your `.tar.gz` archive files without the need for server passwords or keys.